nlef/moonraker-telegram-bot/docs/config_sample.md

 #	Values avaliable: slicer, file
 #	Default value is slicer.
 #sensors: mcu, ..., ...
-#	You can add temperature sensors, like the "mcu"sensor to be displayed in the status message.
+#	You can add temperature sensors, like the "mcu" sensor to be displayed in the status message.
 #	Simply enter the names from your klipper config, separated by commas.
 #	Default is not to display any additional temperature sensors.
 #heaters: extruder, heater_bed